-Figure 2-6 : Internal Organization of Protocol Entity (Receiving End)
+Figure 2-6 : Internal Organization of Protocol Entity (Receiving End) – Tom G. please replace “MC_OCF” with “USLP_MC_OCF”

 By extracting multiplexing/demultiplexing and commutation/decommutation functions from figures 2-5 and 2-6, the relationship among various data units can be shown as figure 2-7, which is known as the Channel Tree of USLP.